 Equality, diversity and inclusion

-At the University of Hertfordshire, we are proud to have such a diverse student community, and Equality, Diversity and Inclusion is at the heart of our strategy.
+At the University of Hertfordshire, we are proud to have such a diverse student community, and Equality, Diversity and Inclusion (EDI) is at the heart of our strategy.

 We celebrate diversity and promote equality of opportunity, enhancing the learning experience for all students and ensuring we are a positive, inclusive and supportive place to work for our staff.